CCSS-CZ/ckan-ext-inspire/README.md

 Depends on:
 - inspire_harvester

-> The RDF output is written in old Genshi template system.
+> The RDF output is written in old Genshi template system and is working in old versions of CKAN only.
 We are working on new implementation based on ckan_dcat extension.

 ## License
 This material is open and licensed under the GNU Affero General Public License (AGPL) v3.0 whose full text may be found at: